 - Mastoid films may show opacification in cases of mastoiditis.

 - Ultrasound scans are useful as first-line investigation for suspected salivary gland pathology.

 - MRI or CT scans may be necessary for some conditions.

 - Sialography: parotid conditions - eg, duct stones, sialectasis.

 - The essential aspect of management in primary care is to make an accurate diagnosis.
 The management will then depend on the identified cause of facial pain.

 - The first-line treatment for atypical facial pain is a tricyclic antidepressant such as amitriptyline.
 Fluoxetine and venlafaxine can also been considered.
+Cognitive behavioural therapy (CBT) may be combined with antidepressant treatment.
 Peripheral subcutaneous field stimulation may be an alternative for patients with intractable pain.

-- Specialist referral should be made according to local guidelines.
+- Specialist referral (usually to a maxillofacial clinic, unless clinical findings suggest a diagnosis where ENT/community dentistry/neurology/rheumatology referral may be more appropriate) should be made according to local guidelines.
 One such guideline suggests referring patients who have: